When the draft decides the game

 Avoid drafting Cecilion when the enemy locks in two or more of Gusion, Ling, Chou, Saber, Fanny, Natalia, Yin, or Harley.
 Any one of them is survivable with peel.
-Two stacked means every teamfight starts with someone standing on top of you, and Cecilion's only answer ("cast faster") is not a real answer.
+Two stacked means every teamfight starts with someone standing on top of you, and Cecilion's only answer (cast faster) is not a real answer.
 Also avoid when your own team has no engage.
 Cecilion cannot create picks on his own, so if your jungler is a farming Lancelot and your tank is Edith locked in backline mode, the match becomes 4v5 with Cecilion stacking mana for a fight that never arrives.

 The Carmilla duo is a distinct draft and should be treated as such.
 When Carmilla is also on your team, Cecilion unlocks his paired ultimate Moonlit Waltz, which only activates while she is nearby.
 That ult is the entire reason to play the duo gold lane: Carmilla Curse of Blood links two enemies and pins one in place while Cecilion drops Sanguine Claws into both, and Moonlit Waltz turns Carmilla into a 520 to 800 shield around him or a burst-exit missile aimed at a priority target.
 Without Carmilla, Cecilion is mid only and Moonlit Waltz simply does not appear in his skill bar.
-The patch 2.1.61 (patch notes) adjustment nudged his base HP up by 45 but shaved Physical Defense and Movement Speed, so the Carmilla pair is marginally more viable because Carmilla provides the frontline tankiness the solo-queue version lacks.

 If your draft has no reliable hard CC, or if the enemy has two or more of the high-mobility assassins listed above with no peel support on your side, Cecilion is the wrong pick.

 This is why Cecilion looks weak through minute 6.
 He is weak through minute 6.
-The fantasy of the hero is not early-game combat; it is the moment at minute 14 when his passive has accumulated 200+ bonus Max Mana from laning, Lightning Truncheon's Resonate procs off the first bat in every fight, and every S1 suddenly chunks a third of a squishy's health instead of a sixth.
+The fantasy of the hero is not early-game combat; it is the moment at minute 14 when his passive has accumulated 200 plus bonus Max Mana from laning, Lightning Truncheon's Resonate procs off the first bat in every fight, and every S1 suddenly chunks a third of a squishy's health instead of a sixth.
 The hero's job is to survive long enough to become that version of himself.
 Everything in his kit, from the self-heal on every S3 bolt (10 plus 1% of lost HP per bolt, across 36 bolts) to the 1-second immobilize on Sanguine Claws bought at a shorter cooldown than most hard stuns in the game, exists to keep him alive through the slow half.

 Demon Boots, Clock of Destiny, and Lightning Truncheon is the locked opening sequence and the second item is where the hero changes shape.
-Clock of Destiny gives +400 Mana, +400 HP, and +45 Magic Power at 2030 gold.
+Clock of Destiny gives 400 Mana, 400 HP, and 45 Magic Power at 2030 gold.
 The mana stat matters more than the Magic Power here: 400 extra Max Mana feeds directly into Overflowing's scaling so every S1 landing hit gains 56 extra magic damage and every path hit gains 28, before you touch the rest of your stacks.
 The item's Destiny passive (up to 4.5 plus 0.5 per hero level Hybrid Defense per damaging skill proc, 6 stacks, 0.4-second internal cooldown) also provides the sustain Cecilion needs to trade through the exchanges he would otherwise lose.
 Complete this around minute 6 at worst, minute 5 if your blue schedule is clean.

 Lightning Truncheon is the item that flips Cecilion from scaling to winning.
 Its Resonate passive fires every 6 seconds: the next damaging skill becomes an AoE nuke for 120% Total Magic Power to up to three enemies, plus a 30% movement speed burst that decays over 2 seconds.
 Layered on top of S1's existing AoE, this means a single Bat Impact now hits for the bat's regular damage plus 120% TMP to everything nearby, with Cecilion sliding forward on the movement burst.
 Complete Truncheon by minute 8 or 9; any later and your teamfight timing slips behind the enemy's first tower push.